cscart/docs/en/cscart_addons/addons/facebook_conversions_api/index.rst

 Interaction with the “Facebook Pixel” add-on
 ============================================

-Facebook Pixel and Facebook Conversions API add-on are similar in purpose and different in the data transferring method
+Facebook Pixel and FB conversions add-on are similar in purpose and different in the data transferring method

-In order to prevent data duplication, the Facebook Conversions API add-on includes the Facebook made event deduplication mechanism.
+In order to prevent data duplication, the FB conversions add-on includes the Facebook made event deduplication mechanism.
 Hence, the simultaneous use of two add-ons is possible.